esr360/One-Nexus/src/ui/modules/elements/accordion/README.md

 ### Toggle

-> Toggle one or more sections of an accordion
+> Toggle one or more panels of an accordion

 ```js
 Accordion.toggle(target, type, parent);